-All real estate agents represent the interest of the seller until there is a Buyer's Agent Agreement.
-Listing Agents Represent the Interest of the Buyer--it does not mean you get a better deal.
+Technically all real estate agent represent the interest of the seller until there is a Buyer's Agent Agreement.
+Listing Agents Represent the Interest of the Seller--it does not mean you get a better deal.

-Many buyers have the idea that going to the listing agent will get a better deal.
+Many buyers have the idea that going directly to the listing agent will get them a better deal.
 This is not true.
 Commissions are determined by a contract between the seller and the listing company--not the agent.
 Keep in mind also that the listing agent only has a fiduciary responsibility to the seller--and anything you discuss with that agent, he has the obligation to discuss it with the seller if it is to the advantage of the seller.
-Lets say for instance you mention you just won the lottery-or anything that talks about your financial situation--well that compromises your negotiation position.
+So for instance, if you mention you just won the lottery-or anything that talks about your financial situation--well that compromises your negotiation position.

 Some buyers have the idea that since so much of the searching can be done on line--including on this site, then what more could we do.
 For one, I have a tremendous amount of time and money invested to make this site easy for you to find properties and to expose my seller's homes on this very successful waterfront targeted site.

-Searching and showing properties is only the tip of the ice burg of what a buyer's agent does.
+Searching and showing properties is only the tip of the iceberg of what an agent does.
 Like a fingerprint, every buyer is different, every house is different, every situation is different.

 Below are some of the extra things that I have done as a Buyer's Agent that benefited the buyer--even saved them from making the biggest mistake in their life, or made them the most money for their investment.